-If the investigation is unfounded, the department's State Central Register will maintain the information for a period of time from one to three years, depending on the nature of the allegation.
+If the investigation is unfounded, the Department's State Central Register will maintain all unfounded reports for a minimum of 5 years following the date of the final finding.
 After the designated time period, the record of the investigation will be removed from the State Central Register.
 A person who has been the subject of an unfounded report may request in writing that the department retain a record of the investigation for harassment purposes.